Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The details of each companion pass differ from provider to provider, but most follow a similar structure:
+The details of each companion pass differ from airline to airline, but most follow a similar structure:

-- You earn the pass first by meeting specific eligibility requirements.
+- You earn the companion pass by meeting specific eligibility requirements.

-- Once you’ve obtained the pass, you can redeem it on a particular flight to add your companion.
+- Once you’ve obtained the pass, you can redeem it to add your companion on a particular flight.

 - For most companion passes, you redeem your pass when signing up for your purchased flight.
-Most airlines don’t allow you to “add on” a companion pass to a flight you booked prior.
+Most airlines don’t allow you to “add on” a companion pass to a previously booked flight.